Prevent cruelty & advocate

 To combat this, we have invested in a focussed desexing strategy to really make an impact.
 We combine short-term desexing campaigns in our communities with long-term education and attitudinal change programmes for the best outcome.

-SPCA has a team of 58 Animal Welfare Inspectors who respond to allegations of animal cruelty and neglect and have the legal power to remove animals from their owners.
+SPCA has a team of 63 Inspectors who respond to allegations of animal cruelty and neglect and have the legal power to remove animals from their owners.
 These Inspectors are appointed by the Ministry for Primary Industries (MPI) to enforce the Animal Welfare Act 1999.

-Some of our centres also have additional frontline staff such as field officers who help out with welfare cases.
-They help with rescues but also educate people on the basics of how to treat and care for animals, as well as assisting them to break the cycle of animal neglect.
+Some of our Centres also have additional Inspectorate and Community Support Officers who help with welfare cases and animal rescues.
+They educate people on the basics of how to treat and care for animals, as well as assisting them to break the cycle of animal neglect.